Change-Point Testing for Risk Measures in Time Series: Statistical Methods

 \subsection{Extension to Multiple Change Points}

 We extend our single change-point testing methodology to the case of multiple change points.
 Typically, the number of potential change points in the alternative hypothesis must be prespecified.
-However, we leverage the recent work of \cite{zhang_etal2018} and introduce change-point tests of ES and related risk measures that can accommodate an unknown, possibly multiple, number of change points in the alternative hypothesis.
-For illustration, we introduce the method using ES for univariate time series, but the method extends easily to related risk measures and also to multivariate time series.
+However, we leverage the recent work of \cite{zhang_etal2018} and introduce joint change-point tests for VaR and ES, that can accommodate an unknown, possibly multiple, number of change points in the alternative hypothesis.
 We fix some small $\delta > 0$ and consider the following null and alternative hypotheses (following the notation from Section \ref{S3p2}).

 Consider the index set $\Delta = \{ (s,t) \in [\delta,1-\delta]^2 : t-s \ge \delta \}$ and the test statistic

 where